 Heathcliff.
 Why would anyone saddle their son with the name of that particular Romantic antihero?
 Maybe they just read the first part.
 Well, no matter.
 I knew him as Heath and he was as close to a kindred spirit as I found at FPC.
 Maybe ever.
 We discovered we liked some of the same weird shit, like running around cavorting in the night when fog rolled in off the water.
 Fog made everything magical and it inspired both of us to cavort.
 I taught him how to blow grass: I held a blade of grass between my thumbs and used it as a reed to produce loud, sometimes unearthly howls and shrieks.
 I applied my sax and flute chops and developed some fine points about choosing and preparing blades and bending the sound with my mouth and thumbs.
 He picked it all up right away and we went happily a-howling when fog rolled in.
 One day he tried to teach me foot worship.
 He was telling me how sexy female feet could be when we passed a girl I knew sitting in the sun in front of our complex.
 She was the older sister of a girl who'd been in my class at Mel High.
 I knew her because I used to catch rides back and forth across the peninsula with her and her sister, who drove a vintage turquoise Metropolitan.
 I made the introductions and Heath asked if we could massage her feet.
 She shrugged and said sure.
 She did have lovely feet, but I just didn't get the kink.
 Still don't.
 To each, as the Brits might clip it.
 Heath also introduced me to Ritalin.
 He'd been prescribed it for years and was not that keen to take it.
 He gave me the last few pills in the bottle, opening the door to my mercifully brief foray into the world of speed.
 Over the next six months I made my way from Ritalin to snorting crystal meth, even a line or two of coke.
 Good sense, aka wisdom was strong in me for this one.
 I could see the downside only too well.
 At the end of my adventure I forsook all stimulants save caffeine.

 Physical education.
 When I arrived at FPC phys ed was still a required course, at least for us freshman.
 I think they dropped the requirement after my first year but by then I was off and running, or rather dancing etcetera.
 Sailing was my first phys ed class, followed by ballet in the spring term.
 I wasn't interesed in ballet per se, but I was getting interested in theater, so any kind of grounding in movement was appealing.
 Each class started out with plies in all five positions.
-I still remember that feeling, sinking by lifting.
+I still remember that feeling, lifting by sinking.
 That's when I first learned to intentionally engage my core muscles, a meditative practice that improves my dancing like nothing else.

 Hutch.
 As a Mel High senior I stuck with my girlfriend Hutch (once I broke up with her best friend Annette), and I'm glad I did.
 She was the real deal, a true friend, the one who talked me down from my self-imposed exile a few weeks before Sam died.
 We didn't become lovers until college.
 But eventually our relationship became complicated.
 At first I tried being OK with that, but I couldn't hack it, and we parted ways.
 As I rediscovered in a big way in Boulder, I'm just not much good at poly.
 Unless it's my idea.
 Or, well, Ilse.